kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 ### Phase 1

 This KEP (the [Proposal](#proposal)) implements the first phase.
-The goal is to enable a bare minimum for users to leverage class resources and start experimenting with them in Kubernetes:
+The goal is to enable a bare minimum for users to leverage QoS-class resources and start experimenting with them in Kubernetes:

-- extend the CRI protocol to allow class resource assignment
+- extend the CRI protocol to allow QoS-class resource assignment
 - implement pod annotations as an initial user interface
-- introduce a feature gate for enabling class resource support in kubelet
+- introduce a feature gate for enabling QoS-class resource support in kubelet

 ### Future work